Multiverse-io/build_pipeline/README.md

 For 2) we still run the steps with `bp`, but we run each build step one at a time & report only the sum of the time it took run each build step.
 We don't include additional time added by `bp` overhead by doing this in an attempt to be as honest as we can!

-Hopefully you'll see a message saying how much parallism sped up your build!
+Hopefully you'll see a message saying how much parallelism sped up your build!

 ... otherwise erm... that's awkward.
 I guess uninstall? :-(